projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-net.rst

    bare-metal hardware, and suitable for a variety of IoT and embedded device solutions.
-It fetches and analyzes the guest instructions, puts the decoded information into the shared page as an IOREQ, and notifies or interrupts the VHM module in the Service VM for processing.
+It fetches and analyzes the guest instructions, puts the decoded information into the shared page as an IOREQ, and notifies or interrupts the HSM module in the Service VM for processing.

-VHM Module:
+HSM Module:
-   The Virtio and Hypervisor Service Module (VHM) is a kernel module in the Service VM acting as a middle layer to support the device model and hypervisor.
-The VHM forwards a IOREQ to the virtio-net backend driver for processing.
+   The Hypervisor Service Module (HSM) is a kernel module in the Service VM acting as a middle layer to support the device model and hypervisor.
+The HSM forwards a IOREQ to the virtio-net backend driver for processing.

 ACRN Device Model and virtio-net Backend Driver: